 The FAFSA or California Dream Act Application and Cal Grant GPA Verification Form must be completed and filed (postmarked) between October 1, 2016 and March 2, 2017.

-Don't wait until you're accepted to UC or until you or your family have filed your income taxes to apply for financial aid.
+Don't wait until you're accepted to UC to apply for financial aid.

 What happens next?